20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 ###### Test Implementation and execution

+I used JUnit and VScode, to complete this assignment.
+It allowed for easier testing of my test code.
+JUnit test code differs from normal test code, as there is a change in syntax and different assertions.
+For exmaple the use of AssertEquals instead of Assert.equals for java test code.
+The formation of the code, in java it is the "expected", the method call and test data, then message.
+Whereas JUnit, for example AssertEquals, message, expected, method call and test data.

 | Modeule name | BB test design(EP) |  BB test (BVP) | WB test design | EP test code (implementation/run) | BVA test code (implementation/run) | White box testing (Implementation/run) |
 | --------------- | ---- | ------------------------------------------------ | ---------------------- | ---- | -------- | ---------------------- |